Jeep Renegade review

 Reliability and Safety

-Jeeps’ patchy history for reliability is on the up with its recent products, as it looks to improve upon its placement of 28th out of 33 manufacturers in the 2014 Auto Express Driver Power survey.
-More worryingly, Fiat, which owns Jeep, came 27th.
+Jeeps’ patchy history for reliability is on the up with its recent products, as it looks to improve upon its placement of 26th out of 32 manufacturers in the 2015 Auto Express Driver Power survey.
+Fiat, which owns Jeep, didn't score much better overall, taking 24th place.
 The Renegade is based on Fiat’s new 500X crossover, given the parts-sharing between these two brands, we’re not reassured by the ownership satisfaction potential.

 Safety is a better bet, with Renegade’s offering up to 60 safety features in an effort to be the safest car in the class.
 It’s yet to be tested by EuroNCAP, but with all models getting a high-strength steel body construction, a multitude of airbags and optional automatic city braking on the options list, the Renegade stands chance of living up to its tough looks in an accident.